Same-sex marriage in South Georgia and the South Sandwich Islands: Same-sex marriage law

-On 17 July 2013, Her Majesty Queen Elizabeth II granted royal assent to the Marriage (Same Sex Couples) Act 2013 which legalised same-sex marriage in England and Wales.
-Schedule 3 of the Act states that 'In existing England and Wales legislation— (a) a reference to marriage is to be read as including a reference to marriage of a same sex couple; (b) a reference to a married couple is to be read as including a reference to a married same sex couple; and (c) a reference to a person who is married is to be read as including a reference to a person who is married to a person of the same sex'.
+On 17 July 2013, Queen Elizabeth II granted royal assent to the Marriage (Same Sex Couples) Act 2013, which legalised same-sex marriage in England and Wales.
+Schedule 3 of the act states that "In existing England and Wales legislation— (a) a reference to marriage is to be read as including a reference to marriage of a same sex couple; (b) a reference to a married couple is to be read as including a reference to a married same sex couple; and (c) a reference to a person who is married is to be read as including a reference to a person who is married to a person of the same sex."
 The law went into effect on 13 March 2014, with the first same-sex marriage ceremonies in England occurring on 29 March 2014.
 As the Marriage Ordinance 1949 does not provide for a definition of marriage, all references to marriage and married spouses are deemed to apply to same-sex couples.
 The Foreign and Commonwealth Office only updated its travel advice website page to include a note about it in 2018, and confirmed that as of January 2018 no same-sex weddings had taken place in South Georgia and the South Sandwich Islands.
 Any marriage conducted in the territory is automatically recognised in the United Kingdom.
 The marriage ceremony must take place within three months of the issue of the marriage license.
 On 13 February 2024, Commissioner Alison Blake assented the Marriage (Amendment) Ordinance 2024, which replaced some gender-specific language in the Marriage Ordinance and set a minimum marriageable age at 18.
 All marriages must be conducted in the vicinity of Grytviken, with the Norwegian Anglican Church being a popular location for ceremonies.

+Religious performance

-The church is part of the Parish of the Falkland Islands.
+The Norwegian Anglican Church in Grytviken is part of the Parish of the Falkland Islands.
 While the Church of England has allowed its clergy to bless—but not perform—same-sex marriages since 17 December 2023, it is unclear if a similar policy exists in the Parish of the Falkland Islands, an extra-provincial church in the Anglican Communion.